 When spouses are going through times in their marriage, they might want to think about the idea of temporarily separating.
 They may feel like they need some breathing room, that they want to get away from behavior that is upsetting them, or that they just need a pause from the marriage to recollect their thoughts and feelings.

-But this brings up an critical question: can separating in fact, help a struggling marriage?
+But this brings up an critical question: can separating in fact, Save a marriage?

 Well, the simple answer is yes – if, and only if it’s done the right way.
 If it’s not, it may honestly end up causing more bad than good.